AJMansfield/Intelligence-Core-Public/ag1.md

 Matt awoke with a start to sunlight streaming in onto his face.
 He checked the time - 12:30 - and started scrolled through his notifications before suddenly remembering he needed to be at the competition in 15 minutes.

-He hastily grabbed the UAV and stuffed it in his bag with his laptop, only sparing a glance to ensure everything had compiled, before running as quickly as he could from the Computer Science Department to the Richards Building pool where the competition was being held.
+He hastily grabbed the AUV and stuffed it in his bag with his laptop, only sparing a glance to ensure everything had compiled, before running as quickly as he could from the Computer Science Department to the Richards Building pool where the competition was being held.

 "You got it figured out?"
 Jessica called to him as he arrived panting to the competition area.

 "I ...
 I think so?"
 Matt gasped, trying to catch his breath.
-The optimization report had said it had managed to fit the simulation onto the UAV's processor.
+The optimization report had said it had managed to fit the simulation onto the AUV's processor.
-He pulled the UAV out of his bag and handed it to her.
+He pulled the AUV out of his bag and handed it to her.
 "It will work, I'm pretty sure."

 Jessica had been responsible for the mechanical design of the project, and she'd also been the one to who'd gotten him the neural scan he'd used as a basis for the programming.